 For more help with Mac’s, see this article.

-Most users are able to set up iMessage and FaceTime on the first try; however, some were not able to do so.
+Most users can set up iMessage and FaceTime on the first try; however, some were not able to do so.
 Hopefully, these methods help you overcome this activation issue.

 Let us know your progress in the comment section below.

 And if after all this, FaceTime or iMessage still won’t activate, contact Apple Support.

 - I used a combination of steps: 1) toggle off both iMessage and FaceTime.
 2) Turn on Airplane Mode.
 3) Turn on WiFi (with Airplane Mode on.)
 4) Toggle on iMessage and then FaceTime, in that order.
 4) Turn Airplane mode off.
 5) Tap Okay for allowing carrier charges.
 That did the job!